aayushsrivastava06/celebrare-photo-gallery/README.md

 To Run This Project:
-1. Download Repo. and unzip it.
+1. Download Repo.
+And UnZip It.
-2. In The Main Folder That Is "photo-gallery".
-3. Open Terminal And Write "npm install" Then "npm run dev"
+2. In Main Folder, Open Terminal And Write "npm install" Then "npm run dev".